focacciomario/digital-gardening/content/learning/Coding/GitHub Markdown Syntax.md

 ___

 ### Linking Image/Gif
-To open another webpage when image is clicked, enclose the Markdown for the image in brackets, and then add the link in parentheses.
+To open another webpage when image is clicked, enclose the Markdown for the image in br/ackets, and then add the link in parentheses.

 ```
 [![Octocat](https://user-images.githubusercontent.com/81953271/124010886-b571ca80-d9df-11eb-86ac-b358c48ac6aa.png "GitHub Logo")](https://github.com/)